 During that time, he directed the construction of more LDS temples than any president before him.
 He also established the Perpetual Education Fund with the goal to help young LDS Church members gain higher education in developing countries.
 Gordon B. Hinckley died at the age of 97 on January 27, 2008 in Salt Lake City.

-Gordon B. Hinckley is the most recent president to be buried.
-His grave is located right next to the road and is easy to spot just up the hill from David O. McKay’s resting place.
+Gordon B. Hinckley’s grave is located right next to the road and is easy to spot just up the hill from David O. McKay’s resting place.
 President Hinckley’s headstone is made from the very same granite as the Salt Lake Temple and the Conference Center.

 It takes about an hour to tour all of the Presidents gravesites and to help you find your way, here is a complete map!
 To learn more about the history of the LDS Church and its presidents, check out the Church History Library.